-In March 1917 Captain Smith was in command of the SS "Otaki" sailing from London to New York, when his ship was attacked by the German raider "Moewe".
-Although armed with only a small 4.7 inch gun, the "Otaki" returned fire and fought bravely.
-But when the "Otaki" was badly damaged and four of his men had been killed, the Captain gave the order to abandon ship.
+In March 1917 Captain Smith was in command of the SS Otaki, a refrigerated cargo ship.
+With a crew of 71 he was sailing from London to New York, when his ship was attacked by the German raider Moewe.
+Although armed with only a small 4.7 inch gun, the Otaki returned fire and fought bravely.
+But when the Otaki was badly damaged and five of his men had been killed, the Captain gave the order to abandon ship.
 He himself stayed on board as his ship sank.

 After the war, Archibald Bisset Smith was awarded the Victoria Cross for bravery and devotion to duty.
 In 1937 his family presented a Shield to the College as a memorial and this is presented every year to the senior boy who is judged "pre-eminent in character, in leadership and in athletics".
 The New Zealand Shipping Company, later P & O, offered a free passage on one of their ships to New Zealand for the winner of the Otaki Shield and the New Zealand government organised transport and accommodation for the boy during his travels there.